idaholab/moose/framework/doc/content/source/utils/InterfaceAverageTools.md

 Basic utility file to compute a single quantity given values on both side of an interface.
 The value to compute is selected via the input parameter average_type.
 This function is not registered and as such should only be used for simplifying the development of other objects.
-Amn example of an object using this utility is  [InterfaceIntegralVariableAveragePostprocessor](/InterfaceIntegralVariableAveragePostprocessor.md).
+An example of an object using this utility is  [InterfaceIntegralVariableAveragePostprocessor](/InterfaceIntegralVariableAveragePostprocessor.md).

 Available outputs are:
 * average: (value_m-value_s)/2